 The sock liner is probably the most forgotten about asset in keeping your feet dry, and thus warm, in cold weather.
 A sock liner pulls double duty, both by adding in a bit extra insulation value and, far more importantly, by transferring perspiration from the foot directly to the sock that the person wears.
 In essence, a sock liner takes the water off your foot and moves it to the sock, with the sock liner itself remaining perfectly dry (due to the construction of these types of socks).
 Because of this transfer of moisture, your feet remain perfectly dry (even during periods of great exertion), thus greatly increasing the probability of keeping your feet warm.

 Thus, if you spend lots of time doing strenuous activities during the winter months, consider investing in a few pairs of sock liners.
 You'll be amazed at how effective these thin little socks are in keeping your foot dry and warm.

 Sock liners, being the forgotten step-child that they are, aren’t the easiest to find anymore.
 When wool socks were popular, sock liners were more easily found since people often used them to protect against that “itchy, scratchy feeling” that wool socks caused.
 But with the arrival of more comfortable socks, sock liners have sort of gone out of style.

-However, three online retailers do consistently sell various types of sock liners.
-You can find sock liners at Amazon, Backcountry.Com and REI.
-Amazon tends to have the widest variety of sock liners, Backcountry.Com sells the most “technical” liner socks (mainly meant for skiing and winter hiking), while REI sells a mix of both.
+However, two online retailers do consistently sell various types of sock liners.
+You can find sock liners at Amazon and REI.
+Amazon has the widest variety of sock liners while REI sells the most "technical" liner socks (meant for skiing and winter hiking).

 Next Page - The Snow Gaiter